 - Dissertation defense: prior to graduating; scheduled when approved by Committee Chair

 Coursework in the Doctoral Program in Sociology consists of the core curriculum, at least one declared area of emphasis, electives, and the Professional Development Seminar in the first year.
 It is also highly recommended that you enroll in both of the student-run seminars, the Proposal Preparation Seminar (year 1) & TAE Seminar (year 2).
 For a complete list of the courses offered by faculty in the Department of Social and Behavioral Sciences, please visit the course catalog at the Office of the Registrar.

 For the first two years, students are focused primarily on coursework.
 The Doctoral Program in Sociology has required courses in both methodology (quantitative in the first year and qualitative in the second) and sociology (the Social Theory and Medical Sociology sequences).
 Students follow the core curriculum by registering as follows*:

-Note: S272 offered in year two in either the winter or spring as needed.
+Note: S272 Dissertation Writing Seminar is offered in either the winter or spring as needed.

 Area of Emphasis

 Beyond the core curriculum, the program has four areas of substantive emphasis: (1) race, class, gender and health disparities; (2) science, technology, and medicine studies; and (3) social determinants of health, including, community and individual exposures to violence, incarceration, and work conditions.
 Students must select at least one area formally but are encouraged to take courses in each of the different areas.
 By the end of their third year, students are expected to have completed at least 2 courses in their emphasis/es.